 Q: On a technical level, what are JB systems measuring in the field?

 JB: With JB products we focus on the temporal domain of environmental processes.
 We use Ocean’s spectrometers with nanometric or sub-nanometric resolution to collect data over time.
 JB instruments have a fixed field of view and they track the evolution of the surface below.

 Usually, our products collect, at the same time, sun radiance looking at the sky and the radiance reflected by the surface looking down.
 This allows us to get an instantaneous picture of the two light fluxes, which are later used to determine physical and chemical characteristics of the monitored target.
 Further, our instruments are rugged, have low power consumption, and directly collect various metadata such as temperature, humidity and GPS coordinates.

-Q: Your RoX and FloX systems use Ocean Insight spectrometers.
+Q: Your RoX and FloX systems use Ocean Optics spectrometers.
 RoX is for solar radiance, reflected radiance and reflectance.
 FloX is designed for chlorophyll fluorescence.
 What sets them apart?

 JB: RoX and FloX products are now making the life of scientists way easier because we take care of all the technical challenges a scientist is typically facing.
 Basically, we´ve gone through all the pain and obstacles to make a robust outdoor setup, so our customers don´t have to experience all the issues on their own.

 Every measurement site has its own characteristics such as temperature variation during the season, low power supply, humidity, dust and so on, as in most of the outdoors world, environmental conditions are harsh.
 With our instruments, scientists can simply go to the field, plug the system to solar panels, switch it on, and enjoy the view.
 JB instruments are currently installed from the equator to the North Pole, collecting accurate radiance measurements.
 We are continuously supporting our customers by developing with them specific data processing to satisfy their needs, tuned for different applications.